Zachary-Christensen/CS4500-The-Rectangle-Problem/README.md

       - Github Desktop: `Changes` Panel, checkmark indicates a file will be included in the next commit
     - `git commit -m "Some information about the changes you made"`
-    - On Github Desktop: `Summary & Description` bottom-left under changes panel 4.5.
-Can also `checkout` to download different code versions and view it locally without overriding local changes.
+    - On Github Desktop: `Summary & Description` bottom-left under changes panel
-  - `git checkout <branchname>`
-  - Github Desktop: No direct method yet.
 6. Pushing changes to group repo
     - Up to this point, any changes/commits are only local
         - To sync these changes with the Github repo, you must **push** those changes